Noxagonal/Vulkan2DRenderer/README.md

 #### Compiling the sources

 Python script is provided to help compile the project.
-Navigate to the Vulkan2DRenderer folder and simply run Build.bat on Windows or Build.sh on Linux.
+Navigate to the `Vulkan2DRenderer` folder and simply run `Build.bat` on Windows or `Build.sh` on Linux.
 To get started quickly, hit "Q" and press enter, this will generate project files in `build` folder, compile the project and on Windows it will also create an `install` folder which will contain everything you need to use this library on your project.

-Compiling the sources manually is of course possible via CMake if you prefer.
+Creating project files and compiling the sources manually is of course possible via CMake if you prefer.

 ------